hemantksingh/messup-learn/README.md

 # Mess-up and learn

-Learnings from some successes and some failed experiments
+Learnings from some successful and some failed experiments

 Mess-up and learn is a sort of a mini wiki - a log of all the self improvement books and blogs that I have read, the training that I have undergone, conferences that I have been to and the stack overflow articles that I have spent hours on.